 There is nothing so cheap as nihilism--and in philosophy, nothing so cheap as epistemological nihilism.
 The reality is that, as any even slightly serious student of the scientific method knows, even the most well-grounded knowledge claims come with qualifications, with fine print.
 What the epistemological nihilist does is to pretend that this fine print is a discovery new to the world as they scream about it so loudly and at such length that eventually those of weaker mind can think of nothing else, while a certain kind of pseudo-intellectual does not even have to have their minds broken down that way before falling into line with such nonsense.
-These persons, after all, are, as Eugene Earnshaw put it, "sadistic contrarians" that delight in "making people feel stupid" by appearing to prove that false propositions are true."
+These persons, after all, are, to use Eugene Earnshaw's choice of phrasing, "sadistic contrarians" who delight in "making people feel stupid" by appearing to prove that false propositions are true.

 Alas, the weak-minded and pseudo-intellectual are no rarer in this time than any other, and frankly, probably more common.
 Indeed, in certain corners of academia and culture being such a person is probably a career requirement.